 All this occurred, in part, because institutions replete with highly qualified and highly rewarded people were unable or unwilling to manage risk responsibly.
 The UK, as a country, the City of London and the broader financial industry bear much responsibility for this calamity.
 This is a time for self-examination.

-the future of UK international financial services, produced by a group co-chaired by Sir Win Bischoff, former chairman of Citigroup, and Alistair Darling, chancellor of the exchequer, fails to provide such self-examination.
+A recent report on the future of UK international financial services, produced by a group co-chaired by Sir Win Bischoff, former chairman of Citigroup, and Alistair Darling, chancellor of the exchequer, fails to provide such self-examination.
 This is partly because the committee consisted of the industry’s “great and good”.
 It is far more because Mr Darling had already decided that “financial services are critical to the UK’s future”.
 Thus, the report’s remit was “to examine the competitiveness of financial services globally and to develop a framework on which to base policy and initiatives to keep UK financial services competitive”.

 .